monodot/jee-ex-jgitflow/README.md

 ### For Multibranch type jobs

+Note that each branch in the remote repository must contain a _Jenkinsfile_ in the root.

 1. Create a _Multibranch Pipeline_ job in Jenkins, with the following config:

     - Add a Source, choosing _Git_ as the type.